Core Scrum Framework

 Scrum is a refreshingly simple, people-centric framework for organizing and managing work.
 It is built on a specific set of foundational values, principles, and practices.
-Organizations typically add their own unique approaches to the Scrum framework, creating a version of Scrum that is uniquely theirs.
+Organizations typically add their own unique approaches to the core Scrum framework, creating a version of Scrum that is uniquely theirs.

-Every Scrum effort consists of one or more Scrum teams, each made of three Scrum roles: product owner, ScrumMaster, and the development team.
+Every Scrum effort consists of one or more Scrum teams.
+Each Scrum team is made of three Scrum roles: product owner, ScrumMaster, and the development team.
 Other roles do exist in organizations that use Scrum, including managers.
 The Scrum framework only defines the roles that are specific to Scrum, not all of the roles that can and should exist inside an organization.

 Product owners decide which features and functionality to build and the order in which to build them.
-Learn more about the product owner in Chapter 9.
+Learn more about the product owner in Product Owner: Chapter 9.

 Consider taking a Certified Product Owner class from Innolution for comprehensive training on the product owner role.

 ScrumMasters act as coaches and facilitators to Scrum teams, ensuring that the team and the rest of the organization obtain optimum results from the Scrum process.
 The ScrumMaster role is discussed at length in ScrumMaster: Chapter 10.

 Innolution offers in-depth ScrumMaster training through its Certified ScrumMaster course.

 The development team is a diverse, cross-functional collection of all of the types of people needed to design, build, and test a desired product.
-Refer to Chapter 11 for more on development teams.
+Refer to Development Teams: Chapter 11 for more on development teams.